What Are Confusional Arousals?

 A migraine does not cause memory loss.
 However, the pain and discomfort of a migraine may make it difficult to concentrate.
 When migraine affects sleep quality, the lack of sleep can also be a factor.

-If you believe you have Confusional Arousals, make an appointment today with Dr. Malhotra at Sleep & Neuroscience Associates in Greenwich, CT.
+If you believe you have Confusional Arousals, make an appointment today with or doctors at Sleep & Neuroscience Associates in Greenwich, CT.